hashicorp/consul/website/source/docs/agent/options.html.md

      all of the configured ACL tokens for the agents usage.

         * <a name="acl_tokens_master"></a><a href="#acl_tokens_master">`master`</a> - Only used
           for servers in the [`primary_datacenter`](#primary_datacenter).
-This token will be created with management-level permissions if it does not exist.
-It allows operators to bootstrap the ACL system with a token Secret ID that is well-known.
+Initially, this token will be created with management-level permissions.
+This process allows operators to bootstrap the ACL system with a token Secret ID that is well-known.
           <br/><br/>
+          The token can be created with the [HTTP API](/api/acl/acl.html), [Consul CLI](/docs/commands/acl.html), or by providing a unique UUID as the value.
+When the operator provides a unique UUID, Consul will automatically assign it the "global-management" policy.
+Additionally, when providing a value, it should be a UUID to maintain backwards compatibility and an upgrade path this restriction is not currently enforced but will be in a future major
+          Consul release.
 The `master` token is only installed when a server acquires cluster leadership.
-If you would like to install or change the `acl_master_token`, set the new value for `master` in the configuration for all servers.
+If you would like to change the `acl_master_token`, add the new value for `master` in the configuration for all servers.
 Once this is done, restart the current leader to force a leader election.
-If the `master` token is not supplied, then the servers do not create a master token.
-When you provide a value, it should be a UUID.
-To maintain backwards compatibility and an upgrade path this restriction is not currently enforced but will be in a future major Consul release.

         * <a name="acl_tokens_default"></a><a href="#acl_tokens_default">`default`</a> - When provided,
         the agent will use this token when making requests to the Consul servers.
 Clients can